CSG-Bantang/neuronalCA/README.md

 4. <a name="4"></a>Tsuchiya, Takashi and Yamagishi, Daisuke.
 "The Complete Bifurcation Diagram for the Logistic Map" Zeitschrift für Naturforschung A, vol. 52, no. 6-7, 1997, pp. 513-516. https://doi.org/10.1515/zna-1997-6-708.
 5. <a name="5"></a>Gardner, Martin.
 "Mathematical games-The fantastic combinations of John Conway’s new solitaire game, Life, 1970." _Scientific American, October_: 120-123.
 6. <a name="6"></a>“Conway’s Game of Life.” _Wikipedia_, Wikimedia Foundation, 16 Sept.
 2024, en.wikipedia.org/wiki/Conway%27s_Game_of_Life.
+7. <a name="7"></a>Resnick, Mitchel; Silverman, Brian (1996-02-04).
+"Exploring Emergence: The Brain Rules".
+Exploring Emergence.
+MIT Media Laboratory, Lifelong Kindergarten Group.
+Retrieved 2008-12-15.
+8. <a name="8"></a>Hawick, K. A., and C. J. Scogings.
+"Cycles, transients, and complexity in the game of death spatial automaton."
+Proc.
+International Conference on Scientific Computing (CSC’11).
+CSREA, 2011.
+9. <a name="9"></a>Ramos, Reinier Xander A., Jacqueline C. Dominguez, and Johnrob Y. Bantang.
+"Young and Aged Neuronal Tissue Dynamics With a Simplified Neuronal Patch Cellular Automata Model."
+Frontiers in Neuroinformatics 15 (2022): 763560.
+10. <a name="10"></a>RXA Ramos and JY Bantang, Steady-state spiking behaviors of neuronal patch model based on an extension of Brian’s brain cellular automata, Proceedings of the Samahang Pisika ng Pilipinas 42, SPP-2024-2B-01 (2024).
+URL: https://proceedings.spp-online.org/article/view/SPP-2024-2B-01.